vrockai/pipeline-test/docs/content.md

 ---

-## The Gut Microbiota Metabolite Succinate promotes Adipose Tissue Browning in Crohn’s Disease
+## The Gut Microbiota Metabolite Succinate promotes Adipose Tissue Browning in Crohn's Disease.
+ 13.05.2022, _D Monfort-Ferré, A Caro, M Menacho, M Martí, B Espina, A Boronat-Toscano, C Nuñez-Roa, J Seco, M Bautista, E Espín, A Megía, J Vendrell, S Fernández-Veledo, C Serena_

+Crohn's disease (CD) is associated with complex microbe-host interactions, involving changes in microbial communities, and gut barrier defects, leading to the translocation of microorganisms to surrounding adipose tissue (AT).
+We evaluated the presence of beige AT depots in CD and questioned whether succinate and/or bacterial translocation promotes white-to-beige transition in adipocytes.

 [Source](https://doi.org/10.1093/ecco-jcc/jjac069)

+10.1093/ecco-jcc/jjac069

 ---